Medicaid Planning support in New York

 Medicaid can seek reimbursement from your estate after your death for long-term care services received, potentially jeopardizing your home and other assets.

-Proper Estate Planning can help avoid estate recovery through the use of irrevocable trusts or other strategies, and prevent assets from being included in the estate recovery process after death.
+Proper Estate Planning can help avoid estate recovery through the use of irrevocable trusts or other strategies, and prevent assets from being included in the estate recovery process after your death.

 Medicaid Planning support tailored to you